Cellivar/ford-c-max/other/accessories.md

 Ford and other OEMs created a number of accessories for the C-Max vehicles.
 This list is for the ones officially designed just for the C-Max or the C-Max, Fusion, and Ford Focus Electric series, things that were used in many Ford vehicles of the era are omitted.

 ## Ford Accessories

 Official accessories that showed up in the accessories catalogs.
 Many are now discontinued.

-If anyone ever has a lead on the lighted door sils I want them.
+If anyone ever has a lead on the lighted door sills I want them.

 | Part Number | Name | Installation? | Notes |
 | ---- | ----------- | ------------- | ----- |